Toolkit overview

 Tracker integration

-A tracker can be integrated into the toolkit by putting a tracker description in the trackers.ini
+The wrapper created in previous step should be integrated into the toolkit by putting a tracker description in the trackers.ini

 file, which is placed in the workspace